Pxdarkshadow/Currency-Converter/README.md

 ## 🔄 How It Works

-- A fixed dictionary of currency rates (relative to a base currency like USD) is stored in `views.py` or optionally in a model.
+- A fixed dictionary of currency rates (relative to a base currency like USD) is stored in `views.py`.
 - The user selects the source and target currencies, enters the amount, and the view calculates the converted value using simple math.
 - No external API is used, so it's ideal for offline use or educational purposes.